 - National Treaty Collections in Print.

-Although it is dated, the U.N.'s List of Treaty Collections (INTL REF KZ171 .U5 1981r) can still be used to identify the names of national treaty collections in print, which may be the only point of access for older treaties that are not available online.
+Although it is dated, the U.N.'s List of Treaty Collections (REF KZ171 .U5 1981r) can still be used to identify the names of national treaty collections in print, which may be the only point of access for older treaties that are not available online.
 A few of these collections for select jurisdictions are available in print or microform at the Georgetown Law Library.
-To determine which treaty collections the library has in print, search the library's online catalog:
+To determine which treaty collections the library has in print, use the Advanced Search and select Library Catalog.
+Sample searches:

-- By Keyword: [name of jurisdiction] "treaty series"
+- Search by Keyword: [name of jurisdiction] "treaty series"

-- By Subject: [name of jurisdiction] -- foreign relations -- treaties
+- Search by Subject: [name of jurisdiction] -- foreign relations -- treaties

 "Official gazette" is a generic term for a government publication in which newly enacted legislation, regulations, and other sources of primary law are published in chronological order.
 In most jurisdictions, new laws and regulations do not take effect until they are published in the official gazette.
 The closest parallel in the U.S. is the Federal Register, where administrative agencies are required to publish notices of proposed and final regulations.